Program OverviewPrinter Friendly

-The Insurance Management program is a two-semester Ontario Graduate Certificate program focused on training college or university graduates in claims investigation, claims adjusting and claims processing within the Property and Casualty Insurance sector.
-This School of Business program provides students with a strong educational base in various aspects of insurance and prepares graduates to function effectively in the insurance industry, leading to supervisory and management positions in business, government and service organizations.
-Students will be able to explain how the business of insurance works, as well as define and explain the importance of property, casualty and liability insurance.
+The Insurance Management program is a two-semester Ontario Graduate Certificate program focused on training college or university graduates in claims investigations and adjusting, underwriting and brokering relationships within the Property and Casualty Insurance sector.
+This program offered by The Business School provides students with a strong educational base in various aspects of insurance and prepares graduates to function effectively in the insurance industry, leading to supervisory, management or specialists positions in business, government and service organizations.
+Students will be able to explain how the business of insurance works, as well as define and explain the importance of property and liability insurance.
 Upon graduation, learners will have acquired sufficient competency to be considered for employment in the Property and Casualty insurance sectors.

 The Centennial College Insurance Management Graduate Certificate provides a pathway to the Chartered Insurance Professional (CIP) designation by including seven of the 10 insurance industry-specific courses (the maximum allowed by the IIC).
 The remaining three courses can be taken through the IIC.
 Please visit the Insurance Institute for all details regarding professional designation.